GiddyCode/gemini_ai_chat/README.md

 ## Initialize GeminiAI

-Before using GeminiAI you have to initialize. - Make youre you add your API Key.
+Before using GeminiAI you have to initialize it. - Make sure you add your API Key.

 ```dart
 const apiKey = "--- Your GeminiAI Api Key --- ";